-- 4.1 Article 6 of Denbighshire County Council's Constitution sets out each Scrutiny Committee's terms of reference, functions and membership, whilst the rules of procedure for scrutiny committees are laid out in Part 4 of the Constitution. - 4.2 The Constitution stipulates that the Council's scrutiny committees must prepare and keep under review a programme for their future work.
+- 4.1 Section 7 of Denbighshire County Council's Constitution sets out each Scrutiny Committee's terms of reference, functions and membership, as well as the rules of procedure and debate. - 4.2 The Constitution stipulates that the Council's scrutiny committees must set, and regularly review, a programme for their future work.
 By reviewing and prioritising issues, members are able to ensure that the work programme delivers a member-led agenda. - 4.3 For a number of years it has been an adopted practice in Denbighshire for scrutiny committees to limit the number of reports considered at any one meeting to a maximum of four plus the Committee's own work programme report.
 The aim of this approach is to facilitate detailed and effective debate on each topic. - 4.4 In recent years the Welsh Government (WG) and the Wales Audit Office (WAO) have highlighted the need to strengthen scrutiny's role across local government and public services in Wales, including utilising scrutiny as a means of engaging with residents and service-users.
-Going forward scrutiny will be expected to engage better and more frequently with the public with a view to securing better decisions which ultimately lead to better outcomes for citizens.
-In future the WAO will measure scrutiny's effectiveness in fulfilling these expectations.
+From now on scrutiny will be expected to engage better and more frequently with the public with a view to securing better decisions which ultimately lead to better outcomes for citizens.
+The WAO will measure scrutiny's effectiveness in fulfilling these expectations.

-- 4.5 Having regard to the national vision for scrutiny whilst at the same time focussing on local priorities, the Scrutiny Chairs and Vice-Chairs Group (SCVCG) has recommended that the Council's scrutiny committees should, when deciding on their work programmes, focus on the following key areas: - budget savings; - achievement of the Corporate Plan objectives (with particular emphasis on the their deliverability during a period of financial austerity); - any other items agreed by the Scrutiny Committee (or the SCVCG) as high priority (based on the PAPER test criteria - see reverse side of the 'Member Proposal Form' at Appendix 2) and; - Urgent, unforeseen or high priority issues

-4.6 Scrutiny Proposal Forms
+- 4.5 Having regard to the national vision for scrutiny whilst at the same time focussing on local priorities, the Scrutiny Chairs and Vice-Chairs Group (SCVCG) recommended that the Council's scrutiny committees should, when deciding on their work programmes, focus on the following key areas: - budget savings; - achievement of the Corporate Plan objectives (with particular emphasis on the their deliverability during a period of financial austerity); - any other items agreed by the Scrutiny Committee (or the SCVCG) as high priority (based on the PAPER test criteria - see reverse side of the 'Member Proposal Form' at Appendix 2) and; - Urgent, unforeseen or high priority issues - 4.6 Scrutiny Proposal Forms